NoahSyn10/VSCode-PyDoctestBtn/README.md

   * Only show button when doctests are present.
   * Show number of tests found in status bar.
     * Maybe show tests passed/failed?
+* [ ] Add command structure setting.
+  * Would allow you to change the structure of the command sent during doctest execution

 - - -
 ## Known Issues